 The entire degree program can be completed in just one year and all coursework is offered entirely online, making this the perfect option for students in all locations.

 SPU is regionally accredited, which means that its degrees are accepted by graduate programs nationwide.
-Students have used the bachelor’s degree SPU for admittance into master’s programs in a wide variety of colleges.
+Students have used this bachelor’s degree from SPU for admittance into master’s programs in a wide variety of colleges.
 For specific information about SPU’s accreditation, please see here.

 Yes.
 Up to 36 Yeshiva credits may be accepted toward the degree program.

-The Office of the Registrar at SPU grants transfer credits to students who have completed courses at accredited institutions and have provided their official transcripts for evaluation.
-The Office of the Registrar evaluates and accepts only credits that are applicable to the student’s program of study and reflect a final grade of ‘C’ or above.
-Accepted credits are applied to the student’s record, reflected on their academic planner, but not calculated into their CMSV GPA.
+The Office of the Registrar at SPU grant transfer credits to students who have completed courses at accredited institutions and have provided their official transcripts for evaluation.
+The Office of the Registrar evaluate and accept only credits that are applicable to the student’s program of study and reflect a final grade of ‘C’ or above.
+Accepted credits are applied to the student’s record, reflected on their academic planner, but not calculated into their College GPA.
 The transfer credit planner will also be shared with the student’s advisor to assist with schedule creation and developing a graduation plan.